ChrstphrHll/npc_gen/students/Shinare Bersa.md

 year: 1
 guild: Fiesn
 partyID: 18
+tags:
+- Tiefling
+- Ranger
+- Exploration
+- 1st
+- Fiesn
 ---
 # Shinare Bersa
 ---
 ### Description
 - 1st year Tiefling Ranger in Fiesn
-- curly platinum hair that's put back in a long pony tail, Deep Blue eyes, and Violet Red skin
+- curly platinum hair that's put back in a long pony tail, Spring Green eyes, and Violet Red skin
 - Is Admirable and Invisible, and has Uncaring as their ideal

 ### Organizations